roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-BLAS-multicore.md

 pip uninstall numpy
 {% endhighlight %}

-Then download numpy sources
-{% highlight sh %}
-pip install -d . numpy
-{% endhighlight %}
-This will create in the current directory a file with a name like *numpy-1.10.2.tar.gz*.
-Unzip it and enter the source directory.
-{% highlight sh %}
-tar xzf numpy-1.10.2.tar.gz
-cd numpy-1.10.2
-{% endhighlight %}

-Create here a file *site.cfg* with the following content
+Then create a file *.numpy-site.cfg* in your home directory with the following content:
 {% highlight sh %}
 [default]
 include_dirs = /opt/OpenBLAS/include